tomasnorre/crawler/Documentation/ExecutingTheQueue/BuildingAndExecutingQueueRightAway(fromCli)/Index.rst

          Configurationkey:

          Comma separated list of your crawler configurations.
-If you use the crwaler configuration records you have to use the “name” if you're still using the old TypoScript based configuration you have to use the configuration key which is also a string.
+If you use the crawler configuration records you have to use the "name" if you're still using the old TypoScript based configuration you have to use the configuration key which is also a string.